spring-projects/spring-boot/README.md

 application running.
 Spring CLI can also watch files, automatically recompiling and restarting when they change.

-### Bootstrap Core
+### Spring Bootstrap

-The main library providing features that support the other parts of Spring Bootstrap.
+The main library providing features that support the other parts of Spring Zero.
 Features include:

 * `SpringApplication` - a class with static convenience methods that make it really easy to write a standalone Spring Application.
 Its